kennethlng/whats-reopening-web/README.md

 ## Stack

-I'm using React for the front-end, Cloud Firestore for the NoSQL database, and Cloud Functions for the backend functions.
-Submitted places are verified using Google Maps Places API.
+The website is built with React for the front-end and Firebase (Firestore, Cloud Functions) for the backend.
+I’m using Material UI for the UI framework.
+Location data, photos, and the map are powered by Google Maps API.

+## Features

+### Place Verification using Google Maps API

+In order for users to add places to the website, they must first search for the place to see if it exists using the Google Maps Places autocomplete textfield.
+This prevents the database from being clouded with duplicate or poor entries.

+### Shareable Links

+Each filter that is applied is included as a URL parameter.
+The front page listens for changes to the URL to perform the appropraite query to the database.
+This allows users to share the places they are querying with others.